 As the MDGs concluded in 2015, countries, donors, and partners launched the Sustainable Development Goals.
 These goals are more ambitious and comprehensive than the MDGs and require more focused, systems strengthening efforts.
 Maternal, newborn, and child health (MNCH) is part of the goal to ensure healthy lives, including “quality essential health care services and medicines and vaccines for all” by 2030.

 The SIAPS Approach

-In addition, SIAPS has developed innovative tools and resources to assist countries in ensuring access to MNCH commodities.
-These include methods to estimate the need for maternal health medicines to assist in quantification and procurement, tools to assess the subnational procurement of MNCH medicines, and a district-level guide to developing interventions that will improve the availability and use of medicines for childhood illness.
+In addition, SIAPS developed innovative tools and resources to assist countries in ensuring access to MNCH commodities.
+These included methods to estimate the need for maternal health medicines to assist in quantification and procurement, tools to assess the subnational procurement of MNCH medicines, and a district-level guide to developing interventions that will improve the availability and use of medicines for childhood illness.

 - Guidance on Elements to Consider When Planning for the Integration of Oxytocin into the EPI Cold Chain

 - Guidance for Planning the Introduction of New Reproductive, Maternal, Newborn, and Child Health Medicines and Supplies

 - Inventory of Tools for Maternal Health Supplies

 - Quantification of Health Commodities: RMNCH Supplement (available in English and French)

 - Facilitating Adherence to Amoxicillin Dispersible Tablets for the Treatment of Childhood Pneumonia